gillesvink/NukeDockerBuild/README.md

-> Ready to use build images to for Nuke plugins for Linux and Windows.
+> Ready to use build images for Nuke plugins for Linux and Windows.

 ---
 The images produced here will include everything you need to build Nuke plugins.
 This includes the compiler for C++ ([gcc-toolsets](https://access.redhat.com/documentation/en-us/red_hat_developer_toolset/12) on Linux, [Visual Studio](https://visualstudio.microsoft.com/downloads/) on Windows, [CMake](https://cmake.org/) and the Nuke files required to compile.)